- ABOUT US

 Many factors resulted to impact on the nanofluids thermal conductivity as the temperature, the volume fractions, the particle size, the aspect ratio (an indication on the shape of the nanoparticle), the weight concentration, the amount of surfactant used, the presence of an ultrasonication step, etc. Moreover, the preparation process of the nanofluid, one-step or two-steps, seems to be influencing the nanofluid thermal conductivity.
 Nanofluids were introduced by Choi in 1995 and have been drawing interest of the scientific community in the last decades, moving from a theoretical point of view to the fine tuning of nanofluids properties for various applications such as electronic components, nuclear reactors, building heating and cooling system, water boiling, and many more.

-Because of this increased in heat transfer, HTF Compact enables the heat to be transferred faster and more efficiently improving energy efficiency by up to 40% in broad applications such as HVAC or boiler systems.
+Because of this increased in heat transfer, HTF Compact enables the heat to be transferred faster and more efficiently improving energy efficiency of 30% in broad applications such as HVAC or boiler systems.

 The increased thermal conductivity is attributed to the presence of nanoparticles.
 Thermal conductivity in a heat transfer fluid is the main factor influencing the heat transfer efficiency.
 HTF Compact reduces the approach temperature in heat exchangers whether they are water-to-water, water-to-air or refrigerant-to-water.
 Through a more efficient heat transfer, the energy consumers (e.g. boiler, heat pump or chiller) need to run less to reach the required temperature set points.